RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 topology-f68f8-topologyapi-6ddb677b6f-w7vff                       1/1     Running   0          2m33s
 ~~~

+We can also confirm the installation is completed by looking for the routes in the open-cluster-management namespace:

 ~~~bash
 [root@ocp4-bastion ~]# oc get routes -n open-cluster-management NAME                 HOST/PORT                                 PATH   SERVICES             PORT    TERMINATION            WILDCARD multicloud-console   multicloud-console.apps.aio.example.com          management-ingress   <all>   passthrough/Redirect   None
 ~~~

+If Guacomole was installed in the AIO environment we can take the multicloud-console.apps.aio.example.com url and paste it into a browser via the Guacomole UI to get the RHACM Console.